Moduli of abelian covers of elliptic curves: Moduli spaces of abelian covers of elliptic curves

-With our description we can easily describe the irreducible components of \eqref{moduligenus1} with an entirely algebro-geometric approach.
-Over $\mathbb{C}$, we already know from the discussion that immediately follows \eqref{etale}, that the components of \eqref{moduligenus1} correspond to the components of $\mathcal{M}_{1,n}(BE,0)$, which in turn correspond to certain modular curves.
+We will describe the irreducible components of \eqref{moduligenus1} with an entirely algebro-geometric approach.
+(Over $\mathbb{C}$, we already know from the discussion that immediately follows \eqref{etale}, that the components of \eqref{moduligenus1} correspond to the components of $\mathcal{M}_{1,n}(BE,0)$, which in turn correspond to certain modular curves. )

 So let us review the \'etale case.
 The main point is that at most $2$ torsion points may be linearly independent on an elliptic curve.
-When $E$ is a finite abelian group, it is well-known that the moduli space of $\mathcal{M}_{1,1}(BE)$ decomposes as the disjoint union of irreducible modular curves.
-The components corresponding to subgroups $K$ of $E$ of rank $2$ decompose according to the Weil (or symplectic) pairing, which is a fixed $M$-th root of unity on each component.
-We write $\mathcal{Y}_1(N)$, resp. $(\mathcal{Y}_1(M,N),i)$, for a \emph{stacky modular curve}: a component of $\mathcal{M}_{1,1}(BE)$ whose coarse space is the modular curve $Y_1(N)$, resp. $(Y_1(M,N),i)$.
-From now on, when writing $Y_1(K)$ for $K$ a finite abelian group of rank $\leq 2$, we will always mean either $Y_1(N)$ or $Y_1(M,N)$.
-Over $\mathbb{C}$, the stack $\mathcal{Y}_1(K)$ is a \emph{stack} quotient of the upper half-plane $[\mathbb{H}/\Gamma_1(K)]$, see \cite[Sections 2, 7]{diamond} for these results in $\chara k =0$.
-The irreducibility of the components of \eqref{decomp} for $\chara(k)$ not dividing $|E|$ is established for example in \cite[Chapters 3,4]{km}, see \cite[Corollary 4.7.2]{km}.
+When $E$ is a finite abelian group, it is well-known that the stack $\mathcal{M}_{1,1}(BE)$ admits a natural decomposition in components, not necessarily irreducible, that are parametrized by subgroups $K$ of $E$ with $0 \leq \rank(K) \leq 2$.
+(The components corresponding to subgroups $K$ of $E$ of rank $2$ further decompose according to the Weil (or symplectic) pairing.)